Sonnet 348

 A drop upon white paper makes me think

-Of thoughts and feelings that my wits contrast;
+Of burdened musings that my wits unpack;

 Of love and hate, happiness and despair,